JoaoLops3/JoaoLops3/README.md

 <!-- Presentation -->
 <p align="left">
   Hi 👋, I'm João!
 A passionate Data Science student from Brazil.</p>
-🌱 I’m currently studying Desenvolvedor Full Stack Java at Ebac
+- 🌱 I’m currently studying Desenvolvedor Full Stack Java at Ebac.
+- 📚💻  I'm studying Computer Engineering at FACENS in Sorocaba.
 - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work with AI, Machine Learning or Front end.

 <!-- Dropdown -->